firzad/COMP6771-Word-Ladder/README.md

 ## Late Submission Policy

-If your assignment is submitted after this date, each hour it is late reduces the maximum mark it can achieve by 2%.
+If your assignment is submitted after this date, each hour it is late reduces the maximum mark it can achieve by 0.5%.

-For example if an assignment worth 76% was submitted 5 hours late, the late submission would have no effect (as maximum mark would be 90%).
+For example if an assignment you submitted with a raw awarded mark of 85% was submitted 5 hours late, the late submission would have no effect (as maximum mark would be 97.5%).

-If the same assignment was submitted 30 hours late it would be awarded 40%, the maximum mark it can achieve at that time.
+If the same assignment was submitted 40 hours late it would be awarded 80%, the maximum mark it can achieve at that time.

+This late penalty has been amended from the original specification, and you should not assume it will be the same for future assignments.

 ## Appendix